 It is suggested that travellers heading towards Aihole should visit Ravana Phadi, one of the oldest cave temples of the Aihole complex.
 This rectangular temple, which is devoted to Lord Shiva, has a history that dates back to the 6th century.
 The temple consists of two mantapas and a Shivalinga at the sanctum sanctorum or the inner room.
 Lined by carved pillars, this sanctum of this Shaivite cave temple has a hall with three entrances.

-There is a broken column that falls smoothly in line with entrance, which opens towards the South West.
+There is a broken column that falls smoothly in line with the entrance, which opens towards the south-west.
 Free-standing temples are located on both sides of the sudden depressions that are created on a deep ledge of the cave.
-On the walls and at the sides of the shrine, tourists can see different figures like dancing Shiva.
-This temple has primarily depicts the deity in ornately crafted Nataraja dancing figures that are present amidst the Saptamatrikas.
+On the walls and at the sides of the shrine, tourists can see different figures like a dancing Shiva.
+This temple primarily depicts the deity in ornately crafted Nataraja dancing figures that are present amidst the Saptamatrikas.